weihangzheng/personal-site/src/data/about.md

 # Intro

+I'm interested in building new stuff around the topics of Software Engineering/Development, Machine Learning Engineering/Research, Algorithm Design, Operating Systems, and Computer Networks.
 I'm a post-3rd-year coop student in my Computer Engineering undergraduate degree at the University of Toronto, minoring in Artificial Intelligence and Business.
-I have previously interned at Cerebras Systems as a Software Engineer on ML Frameworks team, and at UofT Multimedia Lab as an Undergraduate Researcher on the topic of Neural Architecture Search, where I published CONetV2 under Professor Kostas Plataniotis.
-I'm interested in building new stuff around the topics of Software Engineering/Development, Machine Learning Engineering/Research, Algorithm Design, Operating Systems, and Computer Networks.
+I have previously interned at Cerebras Systems as a Software Engineer on the Machine Learning Frameworks team and UofT Multimedia Lab as an Undergraduate Researcher on Neural Architecture Search, where I published one paper, CONetV2, under Professor Kostas Plataniotis.

-# Currently
+I'm now seeking a new internship position.
+I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 (I prefer email) should the opportunity arise!

-I'm currently 4 out of 16 months into my PEY Co-op term at UofT, and now seeking a Toronto-based or remote internship position that starts immediately (the earlier the better).
-I'm comfortable in C, C++, Python, and Java.
-I'm interested in anything related to any of the topics above, so don't hesitate to reach out to me at weihang.zheng@mail.utoronto.ca or 778-917-6809 (but I prefer initial contact via email) should the opportunity arise!
+I dream of making the world a better place with logic and innovation, a world where there is no bias or discrimination toward anyone, and a world Everyone gets along in a productive and not personal work environment.
+As a highly logical, efficient analytical INTJ-A, I strive for innovation and improvement in myself and any system around me.

 # Some history